Ted Lewis (musician): Career

 Lewis recorded for Columbia from 1919 to 1933.
 Subsequently, he recorded for Decca from 1934 through the 1940s.
 In 1932, Lewis recorded "In a Shanty in Old Shanty Town", which he had performed in the film The Crooner with his orchestra.
-The recording reached number one in radio polls and remained there for ten weeks.
+The recording reached No. 1 in radio polls and remained there for 10 weeks.

 One of Lewis's most memorable songs was "Me and My Shadow" with which he frequently closed his act.
 Around 1928, Lewis noticed an African-American usher named Eddie Chester mimicking his movements during his act.
 He hired Chester to follow him on stage as his shadow during "Me and My Shadow".
 Chester was the first of five African-American shadows, the most famous being Charles "Snowball" Whittier, whom Lewis would address on stage as "Charlie".
 Thus Ted Lewis was one of the first prominent white entertainers to showcase African-American performers (arguably in stereotypical ways) on stage, on film, and eventually on network television.

 Ted Lewis and His Orchestra was one of the featured acts at the 1939 Golden Gate International Exposition – Pageant of the Pacific on Treasure Island (Sunday, August 13, 1939, Program of Special Attractions and Events indicates that the Ted Lewis Orchestra performed from 2:45 to 3:45 p.m. and from 5:00 to 6:00 p.m. in the Temple Compound and from 8:30 to 11:30 p.m. in the Treasure Island Music Hall for a free dance).

-Lewis's band continued to play in the same general style throughout the Great Depression, but was essentially the musical backdrop for his act as a showman.
+Lewis's band continued to play in the same general style throughout the Great Depression, but it was essentially the musical backdrop for his act as a showman.
 He remained successful during an era when many bands broke up.
 Through it all he retained his famous catchphrases Is everybody happy? and Yessir!
-His mannerisms were so familiar that nightclub comedians would imitate him, including Harry Ritz of the Ritz Brothers, and Jackie Gleason.
+His mannerisms were so familiar that nightclub comedians would imitate him, including Harry Ritz of the Ritz Brothers and Jackie Gleason.
 Lewis was occasionally caricatured in Warner Brothers cartoons, as in A Great Big Bunch of You (1932), Speaking of the Weather (1937), and Person to Bunny (1960).

-Lewis adopted a battered top hat for sentimental, hard-luck tunes (he called himself "The High-Hatted Tragedian of Song").
+Lewis adopted a battered top hat for sentimental, hard-luck tunes; he called himself "The High-Hatted Tragedian of Song".
 Frequently he would stray from song lyrics, improvising patter around them.
 This gave the effect of Lewis "speaking" the song spontaneously: "When ma' baby... when ma' baby smiles at me... gee, what a wonderful, wonderful light that comes to her eyes... look at that light, folks..."